Cynthia Voigt: Tillerman Cycle

 The Tillerman Cycle follows the struggles of the eponymous family, beginning with Homecoming, in which one generation of Tillerman children is abandoned by their mother.
-The young four-some must find their way to their estranged grandmother, under the leadership of thirteen-year-old Dicey, the eldest sibling and main character of the series.
-Four of the books are, however, centered on other characters--The Runner follows Dicey's uncle, Bullet.
+The young foursome must find their way to their estranged grandmother, under the leadership of thirteen-year-old Dicey, the eldest sibling and main character of the series.
+Four of the books are, however, centered on other characters—The Runner follows Dicey's uncle, Bullet.
 Come a Stranger and A Solitary Blue cover some of the same territory as Dicey's Song from the perspectives of Mina and Jeff, respectively, who are two of Dicey's friends.
 Sons from Afar focuses on Dicey's brothers, James and Sammy.
 Throughout Voigt's novels, she taps into the emotional aspects of the struggles of the Tillerman children, as well as the other protagonists of her novels, making the Tillerman cycle a series of books appropriate for all ages.